 Posted by AzBlueMeanie:

-Time once again for Steve Benen's weekly fact check of the shameless shapeshifter and pathological liar, Willard "Mittens" Romney -- a whopping 49 entries this week.
-Chronicling Mitt's Mendacity, Vol. XXXIX:
+Time once again for Steve Benen's weekly fact check column of the pathological liar, Willard "Mittens" Romney.
+The Maddow Blog - Chronicling Mitt's Mendacity, Vol. XVI:

 After finally wrapping up his strange presidential campaign this week, Newt Gingrich talked to Wolf Blitzer about his support for his former rival, Mitt Romney.
 The CNN host asked, "Do you still believe Romney is a liar?"